Risvy/VSN-A-Hyperledger-Fabric-Project/README.md

 ### Optional

-Hope the first time installation if successful.
+Hope the first time installation was successful.

 Now every time we need to run the project, we just have to run the following commands.
 ```